 We recommend you buy Salt books in your local bookshop, click on the button below to find one near you now.

-Cynical, solitary Stanly Bird used to be a fairly typical teenager (apart from the fact that his best friend was a talking beagle named Daryl).
+Cynical, solitary Stanly Bird used to be a fairly typical teenager – unless you count the fact that his best friend was a talking beagle named Daryl.
 Then came the superpowers.
 And the superpowered allies.
 And the mysterious enemies.
 And the terrifying monsters.
 And the stunning revelations.
 And the apocalypse.
 Now he’s not sure what he is.
 Or where he is.
-Or how exactly one is supposed to proceed after – hopefully – saving the world.
+Or how exactly one is supposed to proceed after saving the world.

 All he knows is that his story isn’t finished.

 ‘★★★★★ I'm not normally one for hyperbole, but I can quite honestly say that Stefan Mohamed has written one of the best Young Adult trilogies out there, and certainly, in my opinion, the best by a British writer.
 Here's hoping we don't have to wait too much longer for more from this author – you'll find me at the front of the queue!’ —Luke Marlowe, The Bookbag